beaker-project/beaker-dev-docs/proposals/job-page-improvements.rst

 a one-line summary of each recipe and a link to the recipe page.
 The grid view will be grouped by recipe set, and guest recipes will be grouped with their host recipes using indentation to reflect the hierarchy.

+In each recipe set row, a speech bubble icon will appear to indicate the ability to comment as well as the presence of any existing comments.

 .. figure:: job-page-improvements-screenshots/job.png
    :width: 100%